TheOdinProject/curriculum/html_css/grid-lessons/grid-conclusion.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 It works and looks absolutely *beautiful*!
-However, if we have to move these individual boxes around in the future, doing so with Flexbox would be much simpler.
+However, if we ever want to move around these boxes in the future, it likely would be much easier to do with Flexbox.

 ### Combining Flexbox and Grid
 If you have one-dimensional content, Flexbox can make it easier to control how that content is positioned in a Flex container.
 If, on the other hand, you want to accurately place content on a complex layout in two-dimensions, Grid can be simpler to use.